 Business combinations are accounted for using the acquisition method.
 The cost of an acquisition is measured as the aggregate of the consideration transferred, measured at acquisition date fair value and the amount of any non-controlling interest in the acquiree.
-For each business combination, the acquirer measures the non-controlling interest in the acquiree's identifiable net assets.
+For each business combination, the acquirer measures the non-controlling interest in the acquiree at fair value of the acquiree's identifiable net assets.
 Acquisition costs incurred are expensed and included in administrative expenses.